"Thank God" -- An expression of relief about what has or has not happened or what has or has not been done

 Thank God you met him, else he would have got lost.

 - Borem mhunn borem amim sotri haddli mhunn.
-Pavs ietolo mhunn kednanch chintlem na.
+Pavs iet mhunn kednanch chintlem na.

 Thank God we brought an umbrella.
-(I/We) never thought it would rain.
+(I/We) never thought it might rain.